eurora-labs/eurora/memory-bank/progress.md

 [2025-05-28 09:56:18] - Created comprehensive registration page for web app with modern form design and validation

 [2025-05-29 11:08:51] - Implemented comprehensive login page for web app matching registration page design and functionality

+[2025-05-30 12:21:00] - Fixed login authentication flow that was returning empty tokens instead of real JWT tokens